Trials of the Knights Templar: The inquisitional trials

-Of the various trials held in France, the first, and one of the larger trials, ran from October 19 to November 24, 1307, and was held in Paris.
+Of the various trials held in France, the first, and one of the larger trials, ran from 19 October to 24 November 1307, and was held in Paris.
 A total of 138 prisoners gave a full testimony and almost all admitted guilt to one or more charges.
 Since torture was used to elicit these confessions, the reliability of their testimony before this and other inquisitional tribunals remains an open question.
 What is known is these earlier confessions contradicted later testimony before the 1310 papal commissions in Paris.
 Another important trial that was held at Poitiers between 28 June and 2 July 1308 where at least 54 Templars testified before the pope and his commission of cardinals.
 Here too a considerable number of defendants confessed to one or more of the charges.
 When asked if their statements were freely given many said that, while they had been tortured or threatened, restricted to bread and water and other forms of harsh treatments had been imposed on them, their confessions were not the results of any torture.
 But in 1310 at least three said they had lied in front of the Pope and now wished to defend the order.

 Templar Peter (Pierre) of Bologna was trained as a canon lawyer and was the Templar representative to the papal court in Rome.
-On April 23, 1310, Peter, with others, went before the commission and demanded what amounts to full disclosure of their accusers and all the information and evidence gathered in the case.
+On 23 April 1310, Peter, with others, went before the commission and demanded what amounts to full disclosure of their accusers and all the information and evidence gathered in the case.
 They also requested a ban on witnesses conversing with one another, and that all proceedings should be kept secret until they were sent to the Pope.
 In May 1310, the Archbishop of Sens, Philippe de Marigny, took over the trial of the Templars from the original commission.
 De Marigny conducted the proceedings against the Templars until his death in 1316.
 Pope Clement V interceded and directed that actual trials take place; however, Philip sought to thwart this effort, and had several Templars burned at the stake as heretics to prevent their participation in the trials.
 Two days after this change, 54 Templars were burned outside of Paris.
-When the papal commission met on November 3, 1310, they found the Templars had no defenders and adjourned until December 27.
+When the papal commission met on 3 November 1310, they found the Templars had no defenders and adjourned until 27 December.
 At this time the prisoners insisted that Peter de Bologna and Renaud de Provins again defend them but were told the two priests had appeared before the commission of the Archbishop of Sens and that both de Provins and de Bologna were found guilty and had been imprisoned.
 Peter de Bologna, however, had managed to escape his confinement.